The Best Content Management System on the Planet

-Broadly speaking, WordPress is a highly-accessible content management that separates your content (which is stored in a database) from the design of your website (which is controlled by a theme).
+Broadly speaking, WordPress is a highly accessible content management that separates your content (stored in a database) from your website’s design (controlled by a theme).

 It’s also more popular than ever.
-In fact, nearly a third of all websites worldwide use WordPress and that number is growing.
+In fact, nearly a third of all websites worldwide use WordPress, which is growing.

 CMS Trends, BuiltWith Pty.
 Ltd., 2019. https://trends.builtwith.com/cms